 As we walked, the very first thing I noticed was a black baby shoe on the ground with a handful of sand inside.
 It looked in very good shape, and I remembered an anecdote attributed to Ernest Hemingway.
 Someone asked him if he could write a story in very few words, say six, and he said, sure, and produced: “Baby shoes for sale, never used.”
 As you can make up many stories for his six words, I am sure you can think of just as many stories for this one photograph.
 If you care to share your reading of the story, please write it as a comment.
 It will be great to see how a photograph may stimulate the mind.

 Then we wondered towards the “Memory Lane” lined with the older and memorable cars.
 The place is getting neater and neater but the interesting weeds, now mostly dried created a sense of natural disorder hiding some cars for nice effects.

-Looking at the old cars, I am quite amazed how well the bodies resisted the effects of nature in open air, particularly the chrome parts.
+Looking at the old cars, I am quite amazed at how well the bodies resisted the effects of nature in the open air, particularly the chrome parts.
 Many rusty cars showed almost pristine chrome accents, grills, mirrors, etc. I have a special affinity to that Buick with a big chrome grin!
-Today’s cars don’t have much chrome to speak of and I don’t think they will endure the effects of time as gracefully as their great grandfathers.
+Today’s cars don’t have much chrome to speak of, and I don’t think they will endure the effects of time as gracefully as their great grandfathers.
 On a row behind, a hearse stood with its trunk cracked open as if trying to breathe.
-The irony did not escape me, it once transported the deceased and came here on the back of another truck I’m sure!
+The irony did not escape me.
+It once transported the deceased and came here on the back of another truck, I’m sure!